wenusch/woocommerce-casinocoin-payments/readme.txt

 = 1.1.2 =
 This version prevents certain themes from breaking the XRP address on the checkout page.
 It also adds the decentralized exchange that lives on the XRP Ledger.

-= 1.1.1 =
-This version improves the overall payment processing and making it more robust.
-It fixes a potential rounding error when handling payments and it makes then webhook service retry multiple times if we're unable to talk to the XRP network.
-This version also make it easier to see when a customer pays too much, as the order will get the status "Overpaid".

 == Acknowledgments ==

 * A huge thank you to both [Ripple](https://ripple.com/) and [XRPL Labs](https://xrpl-labs.com/) for being awesome.